ryantd42/NY-Legislative-Git/2023/S4068A-2023/bill.md

- taxes  at  a  rate  which is one percent additional to the three percent rate authorized above in this paragraph for such county for  the  period beginning September first, nineteen hundred ninety-two and ending Novem- ber thirtieth, two thousand [twenty-three] TWENTY-SIX;
+ taxes  at  a  rate  which is one percent additional to the three percent rate authorized above in this paragraph for such county for  the  period beginning September first, nineteen hundred ninety-two and ending Novem- ber thirtieth, two thousand [twenty-three] TWENTY-FIVE;
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07690-01-3
+  LBD07690-03-3